The Six-Day War: Why Israel's blitzkrieg offensive still casts a long shadow over today's peace efforts

 The Six-Day War, while primarily a regional conflict, drew significant attention and reactions from the international community.

-The rapid escalation and the potential for superpower involvement made it a focal point of global diplomacy during those tense days in June 1967.
+The rapid escalation and the potential for superpower involvement made it a focal point of global diplomacy during those tense days.

-As hostilities loomed, Egypt demanded the withdrawal of UNEF troops from Sinai, effectively removing a buffer between Israeli and Egyptian forces.
+As hostilities loomed, Egypt demanded the withdrawal of UNEF troops from Sinai Peninsula, effectively removing a buffer between Israeli and Egyptian forces.

 The UN complied, revealing the limitations of international peacekeeping efforts in the face of determined national interests.